A Comparative Review of the BlueSky Statistics GUI for R

 Plug-in Modules

 BlueSky was a commercial package before 2018, so many of its capabilities were developed in-house.
-Once it became an open-source project, many more extensions were added, including by me.
+Once it became a free project, many more extensions were added, including by me.
 There are currently 67 extensions listed on the company website.
 Don’t get too carried away by the number of extensions for any R GUI since they vary significantly in capability.

-There are two main ways to install extensions: via file downloads, R’s main repository CRAN (Rattle, R Commander), or integrated repositories (jamovi, JASP).
+There are several ways to install extensions: via file downloads, R’s main repository CRAN (Rattle, R Commander), or integrated repositories (jamovi, JASP).
 The integrated repository approach is by far the easiest to use.
 BlueSky has an integrated repository, but it comes pre-loaded with all extensions.
 You can then remove what you don’t need and reload them from the repository if your needs change.
-That process is not difficult but not as easy as jamovi’s and JASP’s approaches.
-On the one hand, you get it all with zero effort, but on the other hand, there are many menus to get used to.
+That approach is better for advanced users since they don’t need to add anything themselves, but it means that beginners have to see far more menus than they are likely to ever need.

 Startup

-You start BlueSky directly by double-clicking its icon from your desktop or choosing it from your Start Menu (i.e., not from within R).
+You start BlueSky directly by double-clicking its icon or choosing it from your Start Menu (i.e., not from within R).
 It interacts with R in the background; you never need to know that R is running.

 Data Editor

-BlueSky starts by showing its screen (Figure 1) and prompts you to enter data with an empty spreadsheet-style data editor.
-You can start entering data immediately, though at first, the variables are named X1, X2….
+BlueSky initially shows its screen (Figure 1) and prompts you to enter data with an empty spreadsheet-style data editor.
+You can start entering data immediately, though at first, the variables are named X1, X2,….
 You might think you can rename them by clicking on their names, but such changes are done differently, using an approach that will be very familiar to SPSS users.

 Figure 1.
-The BlueSky Datagrid with Data tab displayed.
-Note the “triple-bar” menu in the upper left corner.
+The BlueSky Datagrid with Data tab is displayed.
+Note the “triple-bar” menu in the upper left corner is reverting to the more traditional “File” menu in the most recent versions.

 Two tabs at the bottom left of the data editor screen are labeled “Data” and “Variables.”
-The “Data” tab is shown by default, but clicking on the “Variables” tab takes you to a screen (Figure 2) that displays the metadata: variable names, labels, types, classes, values, and measurement scale.
+The “Data” tab is shown by default, but clicking on the “Variables” tab takes you to a screen (Figure 2) that displays the metadata: variable names, classes, types, measurement, and for factors (categorical) the value labels.

 The big advantage of SPSS is that you can simultaneously change the settings of many variables.
 So if you had, say, 20 variables for which you needed to set the same factor labels (e.g., 1=Strongly Disagree…5=Strongly Agree), you could do it once and then paste them into the other 19 with just a click or two.
 Unfortunately, that’s not implemented in BlueSky.
 Some of the metadata fields can be edited directly.
 For the rest, right-click on each variable, one at a time, to make the changes.

 Figure 2.
-Here the Datagrid’s Variables tab in the lower-left is selected, letting us see the metadata for the same variables as shown in Figure 1.
+Here, the Datagrid’s Variables tab in the lower-left is selected, letting us see the metadata for the same variables shown in Figure 1.

 You can enter numeric, character, or date/time values in the editor right after starting BlueSky.
 They will initially all be stored as character data, displaying an “ABC” icon next to each.
 When you save the dataset, it looks at each variable type and converts variables that store numbers to “numeric” with a “123” icon.
 Date/time variables are more complex, so you must convert them using the menu item “Variables> Convert> To Date.”
 That uses a dialog box that allows you to choose from many different date/time formats.